Beimnet-svg/TTK4145_elevator_lab/Project-go/README.md

 Questions for TA:

 - When getting values from one module to the next, should we use a GetFunction, or make the variable global, or send them on channels.

+For report:
+- When a disconnected elevator reconnects it will get its cab orders from before disconnecting.
+This was done to ensure no orders are lost when an elevators dies or disconnects.
+This will hurt performance but ensure fault tolerance